ekabalina/Getting_and_cleaning_data/README.md

 2. Merge test data with  train set using cbind() function

-3. Keeps columns that contain mean or standard deviation variables
+3. Keeps columns that contain mean or standard deviation related variables

 4. Reads activity, subject data and merges them to existed data set